Shay-W152/Portfolio/README.md

 ## Skills

-- List your skills, technologies, and programming languages.
+- List of skills, technologies, and programming languages.

 ## Installation